prabureddy/webmania_1.0-django/README.md

 Web Development Hackathon

-Go to Webmania and open settings and replace email and its password to send mail.
+Go to Webmania folder and open settings and replace email and its password to send mail.